 The object of this Part is to apply (with modifications) the Australian Consumer Law set out in Schedule 2 to the Competition and Consumer Act 2010 (Commonwealth) as a law of Western Australia.

-17. Definitions
+17. Terms used

 (1) In this Part, unless the contrary intention appears —